Azure/azure-sdk-for-net/README.md

 #Azure Management Libraries for .NET

-This README is based on the latest released preview version (1.0.0-beta3).
+This README is based on the latest released preview version (1.0.0-beta4).
 If you are looking for other releases, see [More Information](#more-information)

 The Azure Management Libraries for .NET is a higher-level, object-oriented API for managing Azure resources.
 Libraries are built on the lower-level, request-response style [auto generated clients](https://github.com/Azure/azure-sdk-for-net/tree/AutoRest) and can run side-by-side with [auto generated clients](https://github.com/Azure/azure-sdk-for-net/tree/AutoRest).

-> **1.0.0-beta3** is a developer preview that supports major parts of Azure Virtual Machines, Virtual Machine Scale Sets, Storage, Networking, Resource Manager, Key Vault and Batch.
+**1.0.0-beta4** is a developer preview that supports major parts of:

+- Azure Virtual Machines and VM Extensions
+- Virtual Machine Scale Sets
+- Storage
+- Networking (virtual networks, subnets, network interfaces, IP addresses, network security groups, load balancers, DNS, traffic managers and application gateways)
+- Resource Manager
+- SQL Database (databases, firewalls and elastic pools)
+- App Service (Web Apps)
+- Key Vault, Redis, CDN and Batch.

 The next preview version of the Azure Management Libraries for .NET is a work in-progress.
 We will be adding support for more Azure services and tweaking the API over the next few months.

 **Azure Authentication**